meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 To catch the OAuth2 token we have to add the extra `@EnableResourceServer` annotation and because we are using JWT, we need an extra implementation to store and convert our JWT.
 The OAuth2 starter includes the JWT dependency of Spring Security.
-Secondly we make a class to decode our incoming JWT.
+Secondly, we make a class to decode our incoming JWT.

 {% highlight java %}

-public class UnverifiedJwtAccessTokenConverter extends JwtAccessTokenConverter {
+public class JwtAccessTokenConvertDecoder extends JwtAccessTokenConverter {

     private JsonParser objectMapper = JsonParserFactory.create();